 Special needs trusts are another option that can alleviate some of the uncertainty by providing ongoing financial support for a loved one, as needed over time.

-Special needs trusts are typically created for a family member with a disability who may now or in the future qualify for government assistance, such as Supplemental Security Income (SSI) or Medicaid.
-They’re important because the rules for qualifying for government programs are very specific.
+A special needs trust is typically created for a family member with a disability who may now or in the future qualify for government assistance, such as SSI or Medicaid.
+These trusts are important because the rules for qualifying for government programs are very specific.
 Beneficiaries can own a house and furnishings, a car and ordinary personal items.
 But if they have cash or other assets in their name valued at more than $2,000 in any one month, they may be disqualified for assistance, or their benefits could be reduced.
 Assets placed in a special needs trust, however, are not counted in means-based testing, and therefore are not included in the $2,000 monthly limit.

 There are three basic types of special needs trusts that can be created, depending on the beneficiary’s current financial situation.